 London W5 3LD, UK

 There is also a handful of good, affordable sushi between Ealing Common and West Acton, an area known for its Japanese expat community.
-Atari-Ya is the place to be most easily singled out, but is currently closed, so opt for Kiraku, which uses its fish to superb, no-frill effect on sashimi, nigiri, and in hefty chirashi bowls jewelled with salmon or tuna.
+Atari-Ya was the place to be most easily singled out, but has since closed, so opt for Hiden Sushi Bar, which despite a rebrand from Kiraku still uses its fish to superb, no-frill effect on sashimi, nigiri, and in hefty chirashi bowls jewelled with salmon or tuna.

 13. Endo at the Rotunda